 - 4. The NAA informs the TNCS of the connection request, providing the user identity and other useful info (service requested, etc.). - 5.
 The TNCS performs platform authentication with the TNCC, if required by TNCS policy.
 This includes verifying the IMC hashes collected during TNCC Setup.
-If an immediate access decision has been made, skip to step 16.
+If an immediate access decision has been made, skip to step 17.
 Platform authentication may be mutual so the TNCC can be sure it's talking to a secure server. - 6.
 The TNCC uses IF-IMC to fetch IMC messages. - 7.
 The TNCS uses IF-IMV to inform each IMV that an Integrity Check Handshake has started.
-[IF-IMV] new network connection.
-TNCS lf this is а the calls TNC IMV NotifyConnectionChange with the newState parameter set to TNC CONNECTION STATE CREATE to indicate that a new network connection has been created.
-Then the TNCS calls TNC IMV NotifyConnectionChange with the newState parameter set to TNC CONNECTION STATE HANDSHAKE. - 8.
-The TNCC passes the IMC messages to the TNCS.
+[IF-IMV] If this is a new network connection, the TNCS calls TNC_IMV_NotifyConnectionChange with the newState parameter set to TNC_CONNECTION_STATE_CREATE to indicate that a new network connection has been created.
+Then the TNCS calls TNC_IMV_NotifyConnectionChange with the newState parameter set to TNC_CONNECTION_STATE_HANDSHAKE. - The TNCC passes the IMC messages to the TNCS.
 This and all other TNCC-TNCS communications can be sent directly but they will often be relayed through one or more of the NAR, PEP, and NAA. - 9.
 The TNCS passes each IMC message to the matching IMV or IMVs through IF-IMV (using message types associated with the IMC messages to find the right IMV).
 If there are no IMC messages, skip to step 13.
 [IF-IMV] The TNCS delivers the IMC messages to the IMVs by calling TNC_IMV_ReceiveMessage.
 The IMVs may call TNC_TNCS_SendMessage before returning from TNC_IMV_ReceiveMessage if they want to send a response.
 When the TNCS has delivered all the IMC messages to the IMVs, it calls TNC_IMV_BatchEnding to inform them of this fact.
-The IMVs may call TNC_TNCS_SendMessage before returning from TNC_IMV_BatchEnding if they want to send a message before returning from TNC_IMV_BatchEnding if they want to send a message to an IMV. - 10.
+The IMVs may call TNC_TNCS_SendMessage before returning from TNC_IMV_BatchEnding if they want to send a message to an IMV. - 10.
 Each IMV analyzes the IMC messages.
 If an IMV needs to exchange more messages (including remediation instructions) with an IMC, it provides a message to the TNCS and continues with step 11.
 If an IMV is ready to decide on an IMV Action Recommendation and IMV Evaluation Result, it gives this result to the TNCS through IF-IMV.
 If there are no more messages to be sent to the IMC from any of the IMVs, skip to step 13.
-[IF-IMV] As described the previous step, IMVs send messages in by calling TNC TNCS SendMessage before returning from TNC IMV ReceiveMessage and TNC IMV BatchEnding.
+[IF-IMV] As described in the previous step, IMVs send messages by calling TNC_TNCS_SendMessage before returning from TNC_IMV_ReceiveMessage and TNC_IMV_BatchEnding.
 IMVs give their results to the TNCS by calling TNC TNCS ProvideRecommendation at any time. - 11.
 The TNCS sends the messages from the IMVs to the TNCC. - 12.
 The TNCC sends the IMV messages on to the IMCs through IF-IMC so they can process the messages and respond.
 Skip to step 8. - 13.
 If there are any IMVs that have not given an IMV Action Recommendation to the TNCS, they are prompted to do so through IF-IMV.
 [IF-IMV] The TNCS gives this prompt by calling TNC_IMV_SolicitRecommendation.
 The IMVs provide their recommendations by calling TNC TNCS ProvideRecommendation. - 14.
 The TNCS considers the IMV Action Recommendations supplied by the IMVs and uses an integrity check combining policy to decide what its TNCS Action Recommendation should be. - 15.
-The TNCS sends its TNCS Action Recommendation to the NAA.
-The NAA may ignore or modify this recommendation based on its policies but will typically abide by it. - 16.
-The NAA sends a copy of its final network access decision response to the TNCS.
-The TNCS may send a copy of the network access decision to the TNCC.
-The TNCS also informs the IMVs of the network access decision response via IF-IMV.
-[IF-IMV] The TNCS calls TNC_IMV_NotifyConnectionChange with the newState parameter set to or
+The TNCS sends a copy of its TNCS Action Recommendation to the TNCC.
+The TNCS also informs the IMVs of its TNCS Action Recommendation via IF-IMV.
+[IF-IMV] The TNCS calls TNC_IMV_NotifyConnectionChange with the newState parameter set to TNC_CONNECTION_STATE_ACCESS_ALLOWED, TNC_CONNECTION_STATE_ACCESS_ISOLATED, Or TNC CONNECTION_STATE_ACCESS_NONE.